ShraddhaS03/Telco-Customer-Churn/README.md

 Problem Statement:
 Predict behavior to retain customers i.e we need to analyze all relevant customer data and develop focused customer retention program.

+Questions:

+1)What are the factors causing customer churn?

+2)Who has more churn rate?(males or females)